aqtechnowis/markdoc/pages/index.md

 ### API Development for Everyone

 Simplify API development for users, teams, and enterprises with the Swagger open source and professional tool-set.
 Find out how Swagger can help you design and document your APIs at scale.

+# Create a New Book

+#### POST /v1/books

+This endpoint is designed to add a new book to the catalog, effectively expanding the scope of the store's offerings.
+When adding a book, the system creates associations with an author and a genre, as well as details like title, brief description, price, cover image, and an ISBN.

+&nbsp;

+## Parameters

+---

+**title**

+This refers to the name of the book, and should ideally capture the essence of the book's content, intriguing potential readers.

+---

+**description**

+This is a summary of the book's content, providing potential buyers a glimpse into the story or information contained within.

+---

+**price**

+This is the cost at which the book is available for sale.

+---

+**cover_image_url**

+This is the URL where the cover image of the book is hosted.

+---

+**isbn**

+This is the unique identifier assigned to each edition of the book.

+---

+**author_id**

+This identifier connects the book to its author.

+---

+**Genre_id**

+This identifier allows the book to be categorized by its genre.

+&nbsp;

+## Returns

+After successfully creating a new book, the response will be a `Book` Object representing the book.
+This object will contain all the attributes of the book, including its unique ID, title, description, price, cover image URL, ISBN, author ID, and genre ID.